Last Updated on 12 November 2024 by Cycloscope

 Amakusa and Nagashima islands

-the best beaches in Japan and a great off-the-beaten-path-itinerary.
+A bicycle trip through the islands of Kyushu.
+The best beaches in Japan and a great off-the-beaten-path itinerary.

 The Amakusa Islands (Amakusa Shoto in Japanese) are a stunning off-the-beaten-path destination in Kyushu, the southernmost of the Japanese main islands, in Kumamoto prefecture.

-It’s an Archipelago of about one hundred islands, nestled in the gulf of Kyushu, the largest of which are Ueshima and Shimoshima.
+It’s an Archipelago of about one hundred islands, nestled in the Gulf of Kyushu, the largest of which are Ueshima and Shimoshima.
 These are connected by bridges, so it’s possible to ride them from Kumamoto to Akune (Kagoshima prefecture), or the other way around, with only one ferry ride, from Nagashima to Shimoshima (around 750Yen, 30 minutes).

 The whole Island ride, on the route we did, is around 140km, mostly flat with just a few small hills.